sabt/ansible-demo-1/README.md

 In the container main you'll find the directories `/home/ansible/step-1`, ...
 These directories contain the individual steps of the demonstration.

 Except for the steps showing the dynamic inventory feature, all steps contain an inventory.yaml file, that contains the containers `worker_1`, `worker_2` and `database` as targets.
 The individual steps may add or remove information from this file, according to the step's purpose.

-## `step-1`

-This shows the basic usage of ansible.
-You can call `ansible -i inventory.yaml -m ping all` to check if the target containers are reachable.